Horgix/willish/README.md

 > The get_json() method should be used instead.

-Ok, we'll use `get_json()` to access fields, but  looks like we can use `json` to assert for parseable json.
+Ok, we'll use `get_json()` to access fields, but  looks like we can use `json` to assert for parse-able json.

 Let's verify that.